Adapt and overcome! Airmen in Africa modify guard towers

 |Downloads:

 This work, Adapt and overcome!
-Airmen in Africa modify guard towers [Image 5 of 5], by TSgt Stephanie Longoria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Airmen in Africa modify guard towers, by TSgt Stephanie Longoria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT